-The Australian Digital Observatory project establishes a national infrastructure for accessing and analysing dynamic digital data, including existing collections of national interest across Twitter, FlickR, YouTube, Reddit, and other platforms, please visit the data and methods page for more information on the collected data and citation details.
+The Australian Digital Observatory project establishes a national infrastructure for accessing and analysing dynamic digital data, including existing collections of national interest across Twitter, Mastodon, FlickR, YouTube, Reddit, and other platforms, please visit the data and methods page for more information on the collected data and citation details.

 The Australian Digital Observatory creates an interdisciplinary team of data science researchers and support staff at key locations around Australia who will offer data-related services, training, and research support in data collection, storage, tidying, pre-processing, analytics, and visualisation to support academics’ research data pipelines.
 These tasks can be time-consuming and often involve a steep learning curve for specific technical skills.
 The Australian Digital Observatory can reduce or eliminate this burden so that researchers can focus on analysis and interpretation.

 The Melbourne eResearch Group at the University of Melbourne has set up an API and a Dashboard that allow users to perform some analysis on social media posts, such as word similarity, topic modelling, sentiment analysis, and tweet counts.